amorris28/microbial_gwas/README.md

 `1_clean_sample_data.R` takes in the raw sample date file and munges it for analysis.

-`2_clean_asvs.R` takes in the raw ASV table and munges it for analysis including
+`2_clean_asvs.R` takes in the raw ASV table and munges it for analysis.

 `3_geodist_processing.R` takes in the raw GPS data and converts it to meters using UTM.